juanesfco/PF_DS_PT03_G2_EsperanzaVida/README.md

 # PF_DS_PT03_G2_EsperanzaVida

-## Requisitos Principales
+## Main Requisites

-Debemos:
+Must:

-- Pensar que somos una consultora de datos.
+- Think that we are a data consulting firm.
-- Identificar factores que tienen incidencia en el resultado del indicador "esperanza de vida".
+- Identify factors that influence the "life expectancy" indicator.
-- Trabajar con al menos 10 datasets del [Banco Mundial](https://databank.worldbank.org/databases).
+- Work with at least 10 datasets from the [World Bank](https://databank.worldbank.org/databases).
-- Usar otras fuentes de datos (al menos 2), externas al Banco Mundial para complementar los datos.
+- Use other data sources (at least 2) external to the World Bank to supplement the data.
-- Implementar un API para descargar los datos del Banco Mundial.
+- Implement an API to download data from the World Bank.
-- Descartar factores biológicos y enfocarse en los socioeconómicos (Sugerencia).
+- Exclude biological factors and focus on socio-economic factors (Suggestion).
-- Tomar en cuenta cuestiones culturales, hábitos humanos, acceso a la salud, brecha de género, entre otras índoles (Opcional).
+- Consider cultural issues, human habits, access to healthcare, gender gap, among other aspects (Optional).
-- Redactar un README con el resumen del proyecto.
+- Create a README with a project summary.
-- Documentar absolutamente todo en un archivo PDF aparte.
+- Document everything in a separate PDF file.
-- Trabajar con al menos 30 Estados.
+- Work with at least 30 countries.
-- Estudiar al menos 30 años.
+- Study for at least 30 years.

-## Hitos
+## Milestones

 ### Sprint 1

-Tener definido:
+Have defined:

-- Objetivos específicos del grupo
+- Specific objectives of the group.
-- Al menos 5 KPIs
+- At least 5 Key Performance Indicators (KPIs).
-- Tecnologías a usar
+- Technologies to be used.
-- Documento de alcance (y fuera de) del proyecto
+- Project scope (and out of scope) document.
-- EDA Preliminar, calidad del dato
+- Preliminary Exploratory Data Analysis (EDA), data - quality.
-- Repositorio Github.
+- GitHub repository.
-- Implementación Stack Propuesto
+- Proposed technology stack implementation.
-- Planificación y estimación de esfuerzos.
-Diagrama Gantt.
+- Planning and effort estimation.
+Gantt chart.
-- Metodología de trabajo
+- Work methodology.
-- Roles y responsabilidades
+- Roles and responsibilities.

 ### Sprint 2

-Haber trabajado:
+Have worked on:

-- Diseño adecuado del Modelo ER
+- Proper design of the Entity-Relationship (ER) model.
-- Documentación
+- Documentation.
-- Arquitectura propuesta y diagrama
+- Proposed architecture and diagram.
-- Diccionario de datos
+- Data dictionary.
-- Análisis de Datos de Muestra
+- Sample Data Analysis.
-- MVP Dashboard
+- Minimum Viable Product (MVP) Dashboard.
-- Modelos y MVP producto ML
+- Machine Learning models and MVP product.
-- Datawarehouse automatizado con carga inicial.
+- Automated Data Warehouse with initial loading.
-- Pipelines para alimentar el DW
+- Pipelines for feeding the Data Warehouse.
-- Validación de datos
+- Data validation.
-- Al menos 2 tablas de hechos y 5 dimensionales
+- At least 2 fact tables and 5 dimensional tables.
-- Carga Incremental de Datos (puede ser en video)
+- Incremental Data Loading (could be in video format).
-- Uso de herramientas Big Data como HDFS, Hive, Spark y/o motores No-SQL y/o servicios cloud
+- Use of Big Data tools such as HDFS, Hive, Spark, and/or No-SQL databases, and/or cloud services.

 ### Sprint 3

-Tener listo:
+Have completed:

-- Dashboard final
+- Final Dashboard.
-- Reportes
+- Reports.
-- Storytelling
+- Storytelling.
-- Producto ML
+- ML Product.
-- Ajustes necesarios al modelo
+- Necessary model adjustments.
-- Demo general del proyecto
+- General project demo.
-- Documentación
+- Documentation.
-- Insights encontrados sobre el negocio
+- Business insights discovered.
-- Recomendaciones de negocio
+- Business recommendations.
-- Relacionar KPI’s con datos hallados y relevantes
+- Linking KPIs with relevant data.
-- Retomar hitos presentados en las anteriores demos
+- Reviewing milestones presented in previous demos.
-- Retoques finales en base a recomendaciones de HM y PO
+- Final refinements based on feedback from the Head Manager (HM) and Product Owner (PO).
-- Implementar modelo de Machine Learning
+- Implementing the Machine Learning model.
-- Plus de cada proyecto
+- Project-specific extras.
-- Implementar un reporte con visualización geográfica (si aplica)
+- Implementing a report with geographical visualization (if applicable).

-### Última Demo
+### Last Demo

-Presentar:
+Present:

-- Demo general de todo el proyecto
+- General project demo.
-- Entregable final
+- Final deliverable.
-- Documentacion
+- Documentation.
-- Video del proyecto para la graduación
+- Project video for graduation.